sumikrsh/Getting-and-Cleaning-Data-Project-repo/README.md

 Outputs of the assignment
 -------------------------
-- Tidy data matrix - In order to look at the final tidy data uploaded, please use command - read.table("./data/tidyresult.txt", header = TRUE)
+- Tidy data matrix - In order to look at the final tidy data uploaded, please use command - read.table(filepath, header = TRUE)

 - Files run_analysis.R, Readme.md and CodeBook.md are available in https://github.com/sumikrsh/Getting-and-Cleaning-Data-Project-repo.